MarcelCutts/pride-london-web-gatsby/README.md

 3. Install nvm from [here](https://github.com/creationix/nvm)
 4. Make sure you're using the correct version of node `nvm use`
 5. Ensure you have [yarn](https://yarnpkg.com/en/docs/install) installed.
-6. Ensure you have [lerna](https://lernajs.io/) installed.
-7. Run `lerna bootstrap` in the root directory to pull in dependencies.

-As we're using lerna to deal with dependencies, don't use yarn or npm to install new ones.
-Run `lerna add 'dependency name'` or, and this is preferable, add the node-module you want to add to the package.json of the desired package and run `lerna bootstrap`

 ## ENVIRONMENT VARIABLES